 Application submission, review and selection

-The Metro Central community enhancement grants are on a calendar year cycle.
-Grant awards are made in January, and applications for the next year are accepted from July to September.
-A grant application information session is held in August to help applicants better understand the grant program and application requirements.
+The Metro Central community enhancement grants provide 12 months of funding.
+Applications are accepted from October to December, and an applicant information session is held in October to help applicants better understand the grant program and application requirements.
+Funding for projects will begin in April.

 If you would like to be added to the grant information session mailing list, please contact [email protected]